NEURELIS PRIVACY NOTICE

 Neurelis collects Personal Information from the following categories of sources:

-- Third party partners, such as analytics or marketing providers
+• Third-party providers, such as analytics, advertising, or marketing providers

 See Section 3 for additional detail.

-For additional detail on how we use your Personal Information, see Section 4.
+For additional detail on how we use your Personal Information for business and commercial purposes, see Section 4.

 Disclosure of Personal Information in the Preceding 12 Months